-Here are some ideas, to keep your spending at a minimum in this winter wonderland.
+Here are some Svalbard travel tips, to keep your spending at a minimum in this winter wonderland.

 It may not be a nine quid round trip to Rome from London, but with some forward planning, you won’t be weeping over the cost of flights there.

 Another way to get to Spitsbergen (the island Longyearbyen is found on) is via boat.